As remote work exploded, Comcast turned to AI to keep the internet running

 The idea of internet service providers using AI to optimize their networks is not new.
 As VentureBeat’s Kyle Wiggers reported in March, Verizon uses machine learning to monitor customers’ routers, temperatures, and other factors that might affect performance.
 AT&T also uses algorithms to predict when a network might suffer downtime so it can make proactive fixes.

 Comcast says Octave, whose name comes from an engineering term for doubling frequencies, goes a step further by making real-time adjustments automatically.
-During a video call for instance, a network might have to re-send packets of information that fail to reach their destination properly, resulting in performance issues.
+During a video call for instance, a network might have to resend packets of information that fail to reach their destination properly, resulting in performance issues.
 Octave can tune the network in a way that prevents this from happening.

 “There are about 10 or 12 knobs that can all be turned, and if they’re turned compatibly in concert, we can really optimize the network very well,” says Dan Rice, Comcast’s vice president of next-generation access networks, who led the team that built the AI.